Roger Williams

 Suspicious Timing Detected

-5 flagsRoger Williams bought $1,001 - $15,000 in $JPM on 2025-12-22, 77 days before HR7886 was introduced, a bill proposing increased regulatory authority over executive compensation in financial institutions.
+5 flagsRep.
+Williams bought $1,001 - $15,000 in $JPM on 2025-12-22 — 77 days before S4026, the "American dream accounts" bill, was introduced, which could benefit financial institutions.

 These flags identify timing coincidences between stock trades and legislative activity.
 They do not imply wrongdoing.
 Click any bill number or ticker to see the full analysis.